theuxtoolbox/.github/profile/README.md

 ## Hi there 🙋‍
 [The UX Toolbox](https://www.theuxtoolbox.com/) is a collection of helpful tools and manuals for making lovable products which can be used by all.
+The project consists of a homepage, which has high-level process guidance, some manuals for how to do things, and a collection of tools to help you along the way.

 ### 👩‍💻 Helpful links
 - [Homepage](https://www.theuxtoolbox.com/)